Trump Returns To Site Of Failed Assassination - UrduPoint

 Along with Trump, two supporters were wounded and one -- firefighter Corey Comperatore -- was killed.

-Ten days later the director of the Secret Service, Kimberly Cheatle, resigned and the agency remains under heavy pressure to prevent any further incidents.
+"Fight, fight, fight," rally-goers chanted Saturday, echoing Trump's post-shooting call, as they waited for their political idol.

+"He said he'd come back to finish his speech, and to me (that takes) guts," said Robert Dupain, 53, a local construction worker who was at the July rally.

-Trump and his campaign have tried to argue that dire Democrat warnings about the former president representing an existential threat to US democracy amounted to incitement to violence.
+Trump and his campaign have turned on their head the Democrats' warnings about the former president representing a threat to democracy.

+"The Republicans aren't violent...
+I think they (the Democrats) incite.
+They keep talking about Hitler and the end of democracy," said retiree Glen Scheirer, who was with five relatives wearing identical "By the grace of God" T-shirts showing Trump after the shooting.

-In the immediate aftermath of the Butler shooting, all sides urged a lowering of the political temperature, but the respite was short-lived and Trump in particular was quick to revert to the highly inflammatory rhetoric and personal attacks that have always marked his campaign style.
+In the immediate aftermath of the Butler incident, all sides urged a lowering of the political temperature.

-The former president still rejects his defeat to Biden in 2020 and has so far refused to commit to accepting the eventual result in November.
+But Trump in particular quickly reverted to the inflammatory rhetoric and personal attacks that are his signature, and he has refused to commit to accepting the eventual result in November.

-This despite being indicted over what prosecutors allege was a "private criminal effort" to subvert the 2020 election that culminated in his supporters storming the Capitol.
+He has also been indicted over the effort to subvert the 2020 election that culminated in his supporters storming the Capitol.

-Asked on Friday about the possibility of further election-related violence, Biden made his doubts clear.
+Asked on Friday about the possibility of further election-related violence, Biden said he did not know if the vote would be peaceful.

-"I'm confident it will be free and fair.
-I don't know whether it will be peaceful," he told reporters.
+Rally-goer Heather Hughes said she fears there could be more assassination attempts.

+"I think (Trump's opponents) want rid of him," she said, "because they know he's gonna make a better America."

 Recent Stories